ory/docs/docs/keto/sdk/api.md

 }
 ```

-_AuthorizationResult AuthorizationResult AuthorizationResult AuthorizationResult
+_AuthorizationResult is the result of an access control decision.
+It contains
-is the result of an access control decision.
-It contains the decision outcome._
+the decision outcome._

 #### Properties